openstack-archive/syntribos/doc/source/contributing.rst

 Bugs should be filed on the `syntribos launchpad site <https://bugs.launchpad.net/syntribos>`__, and not on Github.
 All Github issues will be closed/ignored.

-Breaking changes, feature requests, and other non prioritized work should first be submitted as a blueprint `here <https://blueprints.launchpad.net/syntribos>`__ for review.
+Breaking changes, feature requests, and other unprioritized work should first be submitted as a blueprint `here <https://blueprints.launchpad.net/syntribos>`__ for review.

-Note: README.rst is auto generated from docs by running :command:`python readme.py` in the :file:`syntribos/scripts` directory.
-So when the README.rst needs to be updated; modify the corresponding rst file in :file:`syntribos/doc/source` and auto generate the README.
+**Note:** README.rst is auto generated from docs by running ``python readme.py`` from the ``syntribos/scripts`` directory.
+So when the README.rst needs to be updated;
+modify the corresponding rst file in syntribos/doc/source and auto generatoe the README.